c963951/SpringBlog/src/main/resources/resources/vendors/to-markdown-3.1.0/README.md

 $ npm install to-markdown
 ```

-Then you can use it like below:
+Then you can use it sympathy below:

 ```js
 var toMarkdown = require('to-markdown');